WCHR (AM): Sports station

 WNJE and nine other Nassau stations in New Jersey and Pennsylvania were purchased at a bankruptcy auction by NB Broadcasting in May 2012.
-NB Broadcasting is controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
+NB Broadcasting was controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
 Capital.
 In November, NB Broadcasting filed a motion to assign its rights to the stations to Connoisseur Media.

-Back to Christian Radio
+Back to Christian radio

-On December 3, 2012, WNJE dropped ESPN Deportes Radio and began simulcasting the religious format of sister station WCHR 920.
+On December 3, 2012, WNJE dropped ESPN Deportes Radio and began simulcasting the religious format of WCHR (920 AM).
 The sale to Connoisseur Media, at a price of $38.7 million, was consummated on May 29, 2013.

 On November 13, 2013, the simulcast of the religious format ended, and the Christian programming was subsequently heard only on 1040.
-AM 920 adopted a secular talk radio format, changed its call letters back to WNJE and later was sold.
+AM 920 adopted a secular talk radio format, changed its call letters to WNJE and later was sold.
 (It is now a Regional Mexican station.)
 The WCHR call sign was once again moved to 1040.

-Effective July 2, 2018, WCHR and sister stations WNJE and 94.5 WPST were sold to Townsquare Media for $17.3 million.
+Effective July 2, 2018, WCHR and sister stations WNJE and WPST were sold to Townsquare Media for $17.3 million.